Anderson, South Carolina: Hospitals

-AnMed Health is one of the top employers in the county, and the primary healthcare network for Anderson.
-AnMed Health Medical Center is the main medical facility, offering all the amenities of a standard hospital, as well as a heart and vascular center, and stroke/neurological center.
-Located 2.5 miles north of the facility is the AnMed Health Campus, which includes a women's and children's hospital, minor care, cancer center, speech and occupational therapy, and more.
+AnMed is one of the top employers in the county, and the primary healthcare network for Anderson.
+AnMed Medical Center is the main medical facility, offering all the amenities of a standard hospital, as well as a heart and vascular center, and stroke/neurological center.
+Located 2.5 miles north of the facility is the AnMed North Campus, which includes minor care, cancer center, speech and occupational therapy, and more.
 The AnMed Rehabilitation Hospital is located between the two facilities.
 AnMed has recently received national attention being awarded the "National Presidents Circle Award," and the "American College of Cardiology Foundation’s 2012 NCDR ACTION Registry–GWTG Platinum Performance Achievement Award."

-In addition to these three network hospitals, AnMed also operates a number of smaller facilities throughout the city and county that range from a free clinic and minor care to doctor's offices.
+In addition to these three network hospitals, AnMed also operates several smaller facilities throughout the city and county that range from a free clinic and minor care to doctor's offices.

 Education

 The city of Anderson is served by the Anderson County School System (specifically, Anderson School District Five).
 The school district has 11 elementary schools, five middle schools, and two high schools.
-Anderson is home to Anderson University, a private university with roughly 3,900 undergraduate and graduate students.
+Anderson is also home to Anderson University, a private university with roughly 3,900 undergraduate and graduate students.